Firas001/appinventor-docker/README.md

 ## Access Container

-- Persistence
-- Auto-configuration of rendenzvouz IP

-## Connection Debugging
 <code>docker exec -it appinventor-appinventorserver-1 /bin/bash</code>

 ## Instructions
-- when connect ai companion with ios app
+- when connect ai companion with ios app, use legacy connection
-- use legacy connection preferred use Android Studio as emulator
+- preferred use Android Studio as emulator